-The RV exterior is comprised of many different materials including; fiberglass gel-coat, automotive grade paint finishes, plastics, glass, sealant, and aluminum.
+Many different materials comprise the RV exterior including; glass, fiberglass gel-coat, plastics, aluminum, automotive grade paint finishes, and sealant.

-There is an increased chance of damage to the exterior finish, the longer a foreign substance remains on the surface.
-Frequent washing and waxing is the best way to protect your RV from this damage.
+- The chance of damage to the exterior finish increases the longer a foreign substance remains on the surface. - Frequent washing and waxing is the best way to protect your RV from this damage.